Hazza101/todo_list/README.md

-# todo_list
+# Python todo list
-simple python todolist
+This is a simple python project to allow me to practise git, planning and documentation.
+It is a simple todo app inspired by this [video](https://www.youtube.com/watch?v=FCNg8KyMmGI)